ARQz1947/Retail-Store-Data-Analysis/README.md

 - West region has high profitability despite moderate AOV(Avg Order Value).
 Central has lower AOV and declining profits, suggesting performance issues in the region.
 - Analysis of orders and profits shows that West region has highest orders & profits each year except for 2022.
 When orders were the highest but not the profit.
 - The visual analysis reveals an upward-sloping trend line between total orders and profits, with a correlation coefficient of 0.82.
 This indicates a strong positive relationship, suggesting that as the number of orders increases, profits tend to increase as well.
 - Comparison of disounted and non-discounted orders shows that except for January and February, number of discounted orders are significantly more than non-discounted orders.
-Giving us a hint that the business relies on discounts throughout the year except for start of the year.
+Giving us a hint that the business relies on discounts throughout the year except for the start of the year.

 <p align="center">
   <img src="images/OrdersProfits&Trend.png" style="margin-right: 10px;"/>